-- Education: In some provinces such as Ontario*, where acupuncture is not regulated, each acupuncturist’s training varies greatly.
+Education: In some countries, states, or provinces where acupuncture is not regulated, each acupuncturist’s training varies greatly.
 While some acupuncturists have completed more than 3-4 years of study in a full time program, others may be providing acupuncture after only taking a few weekend courses.

-- Continuing Education: Health care knowledge is advancing at a rapid pace.
-It is important that your practitioner is up-to-date in the field.
-Surprisingly, there are some practitioners who practically never open any textbook after graduation.
+Continuing Education: Health care knowledge is advancing at a rapid pace.
+It is important that your practitioner is up-to-date in not only the acupuncture field but also general healthcare.

-- Acupuncture Styles: It is also useful to ask which technique the acupuncturist uses.
+Acupuncture Styles: It is also useful to ask which technique the acupuncturist uses.
 Even among qualified acupuncturists, the techniques used vary greatly according to each one’s background (Read Acupuncture Styles to learn more).
-For example, some acupuncturists hook up a few needles to an electro-stimulator for several minutes, while others utilize more traditional procedures involving more systemic needling during an hour long appointment.
-Both procedures are still referred to as “acupuncture”, and this is important to keep in mind when making inquiries.
+For example, some acupuncturists hook up a few needles to an electro-stimulator for several minutes, while others utilize more traditional procedures involving more systemic needling during an hour-long appointment.
+Both methods are still referred to as “acupuncture,” and this is important to keep in mind when making inquiries.

-- Insurance: Many insurance companies in the US and Canada now cover all or some of the cost for acupuncture.
-It is important to note that many insurance companies, especially in the states or provinces where there are no acupuncture laws, have very specific requirements in regard to acupuncturist’s qualifications and designations.
-These must be met according to their policy in order to qualify for the coverage.
+Insurance: Many insurance companies in the US and Canada now cover all or some of the costs for acupuncture.
+It is important to note that many insurance companies have particular requirements concerning acupuncturist’s qualifications and designations.
+These must be met according to their policy to qualify for the coverage.
+Each plan and coverages are unique.
 Check with your insurance provider for details.